Graylog2/documentation/pages/enterprise/setup.rst

 Once you `purchase a license for Graylog Enterprise <https://www.graylog.org/enterprise/order>`_, you will get download links for the tarballs and DEB/RPM packages in the confirmation mail.

+.. note:: The Graylog Enterprise plugins need to be installed on all your Graylog nodes!

 Tarball
 -------